astropy/ccdproc/docs/ccdproc/index.rst

   reduction steps in the image metadata.
 + A class for combining and/or clipping images, `~ccdproc.Combiner`, and associated functions.
++ A class, `~ccdproc.ImageFileCollection`, for working with a directory of images.

 Getting Started
 ---------------